-This is an experimental feature.
-Experimental features can radically change or completely disappear at any time.
+This is a preview feature.
+Preview features are stable but might go through minor changes.
 For more information, read Understand experimental and preview features in Power Apps.

 The container can hold a set of controls and has its own properties.

 You can start with inserting a blank container.
 And then, customize it by adding controls to it, resizing it, moving it, hiding it, and making other changes.
 You can also start with a number of controls, select them and add using tree view.

 BorderColor – The color of a control's border.

 BorderStyle – Whether a control's border is Solid, Dashed, Dotted, or None.

 BorderThickness – The thickness of a control's border.

 Fill – The background color of a control.

 Height – The distance between a control's top and bottom edges.